knetikmedia/knetikcloud-typescript-angular2-client/README.md

 ### publishing

-First build the package than run ```npm publish dist``` (don't forget to specify the `dist` folder!)
+First build the package than run ```npm publish```

 ### consuming

-Navigate to the folder of your consuming project and run one of next commands.
+navigate to the folder of your consuming project and run one of next commando's.

 _published:_